 More recently, the 2015 Stonewall Century Ride and Local Host Lodging Program raised over $3,000 for the Stonewall Fire Protection District, $2,000 for the La Veta Fire Protection Districts, $200 for the La Veta Public Library, and $250 for the RE-2 School District and La Veta FFA.
 Thank you to the cyclists and the volunteers for making it happen!

 - What's happening the night before the ride?

 - On Friday night before the ride, restaurants will be open in La Veta, Cuchara, and Walsenburg.
-The La Veta Inn is again hosting our packet pick up from 4:00 to 9:00 pm, and will be offering a tasty dinner for regular, vegetarian and gluten-free eaters!
+La Veta Inn, 103 W. Ryus Ave., is hosting our packet pick up from 4:00 to 9:00 pm, and will be offering a tasty dinner for regular, vegetarian and gluten-free eaters!
 Other local merchants and art galleries may also stay open later than usual, for your enjoyment and entertainment.

 - Where can I get a shower after the ride?

 - Locker rooms at the La Veta school gymnasium will be open from 3:00 to 6:00 pm if you want to take showers.
 Cost is $4, and proceeds benefit the school's Charlie Park Fund and the La Veta Public Library.
 We will have a few clean towels available, but for best results, bring your own towel!